coomar2841/image-chooser-library/README.md

 5. Similar code base to implement irrespective of Android version of device.

 ## Version 1.2.9
-1. Added MediaChooserManager: To pick either a video or an image
+1. Added MediaChooserManager: To pick either a video or an image (Not fully Tested)
 2. Fixed image pickup from the Drive app

 ## Version 1.2.7